mogi86/go-padding/README.md

 We can specify whether we want string to be padded on the left or the right.

 For your reference, we can pad with `0` and spece by using [fmt](https://golang.org/pkg/fmt/) package.
+Therefore, we don't need use `go-padding` if you just want to pad with `0` and spece.

 ## Installation